Frequently Asked Questions

 A: AI can text you three times a day, but drift isn’t about missing tasks; it’s about subtle shifts in focus, lies founders tell themselves, and blind spots AI will never catch.

 A: This isn't a "personal service"; it's a direct growth investment.
 The ROI is avoiding the catastrophic costs of inaction and misdirection.
-This isn't theory; it's a tangible impact on your P&L.
+This isn't theory; it's a ruthless focus for tangible impact on your P&L.

 Q: Why is this worth the cost?

-A wasted sprint costs $20K.
-A missed quarter can sink a round.
-My fee is a fraction of that and saves you from both.This is a monthly, no-lock-in commitment designed to be a significant, yet accessible, investment for post-seed founders ready for relentless execution.
+A wasted sprint costs $50K+.
+A missed sales target or growth goal can sink a Seed round.
+My fee is a fraction of that and saves you from both.This is a monthly, no-lock-in commitment designed to be a significant, yet accessible, investment for pre-seed founders ready for relentless execution.

-Q: Why should my VC care about this?
+Q: Why should my Angel Investors care about this?

 2. Repeatable wins — a clear pattern of customers buying for the same reasons, showing product-market motion is real.